Key Takeaways:

 What Happens to the Security Deposit if the Landlord Sells the Property?

-You may need to sell your investment property for a smorgasbord of reasons.
+You may need to sell your investment property or rental unit for many different reasons.
 From job relocation, to investment diversification, to market conditions, and everything in between.

 Whatever may be the reason, though, you must comply with Maryland security deposit laws.
 In case of a change in property ownership, you'll need to do the following things.

-• Transfer the deposit, minus allowable deductions, to the new owner.
+Transfer the security deposit, minus allowable deductions, to the new owner.

 Conclusion